ccweerasinghe1994/ApacheKafkaForEventDrivenSpringBootMicroservices/docs/6. Kafka Producer - Spring Boot Microservice/readme.md

 import java.util.UUID;
 import java.util.concurrent.CompletableFuture;

+/**
+ * This class is a service that handles product-related operations.
+ * It implements the ProductService interface.
+ */
 @Service
 public class ProductServiceImpl implements ProductService {
-    private final Logger logger = LoggerFactory.getLogger(ProductServiceImpl.class);
+    // Logger for logging information and errors private final Logger logger = LoggerFactory.getLogger(ProductServiceImpl.class);
-    KafkaTemplate<String, ProductCreatedEvent> kafkaTemplate;
+    // KafkaTemplate for sending messages to Kafka topics KafkaTemplate<String, ProductCreatedEvent> kafkaTemplate;

+    /**
+     * Constructor for the ProductServiceImpl class.
-    public ProductServiceImpl(KafkaTemplate<String, ProductCreatedEvent> kafkaTemplate) {
+     * @param kafkaTemplate KafkaTemplate for sending messages to Kafka topics */ public ProductServiceImpl(KafkaTemplate<String, ProductCreatedEvent> kafkaTemplate) {
         this.kafkaTemplate = kafkaTemplate;
     }

+    /**
+     * This method creates a product and sends a product created event to a Kafka topic.
+     * @param createProductResModel The model containing the product details
+     * @return The ID of the created product
+     */
     @Override
     public String createProduct(CreateProductResModel createProductResModel) {

+        // Generate a unique ID for the product
         String productId = UUID.randomUUID().toString();
         // TODO: Implement the logic to save the product in the database

-        ProductCreatedEvent productCreatedEvent = new ProductCreatedEvent(productId,
+        // Create a new product created event ProductCreatedEvent productCreatedEvent = new ProductCreatedEvent(productId,
                 createProductResModel.getTitle(), createProductResModel.getPrice(),
                 createProductResModel.getQuantity());

-        CompletableFuture<SendResult<String, ProductCreatedEvent>> future = kafkaTemplate.send("product-created-events-topic", productId, productCreatedEvent);
+        // Send the product created event to the Kafka topic CompletableFuture<SendResult<String, ProductCreatedEvent>> future = kafkaTemplate.send("product-created-events-topic", productId, productCreatedEvent);

-        future.whenComplete((sendResult, throwable) -> {
+        // Handle the result of the send operation future.whenComplete((sendResult, throwable) -> {
             if (throwable == null) {
+                // Log the successful send operation
                 logger.info("Product created event sent successfully: {}", sendResult.getProducerRecord().value());
                 logger.info("Product MetaData: {}", sendResult.getRecordMetadata());
             } else {
-                System.out.println("Error sending product created event: " + throwable.getMessage());
+                // Log the error in the send operation System.out.println("Error sending product created event: " + throwable.getMessage());
             }
         });